mjsipes/layers4/notes.md

 **TODO:**
-for responsive layout: weather card spacing. move chat state to global. maybe move add log and add layer to hamburger bar for mobile. but then what happens to layers and logs tabs in wardrobe?
+recomendations in ui, then inline object generation, make ai great again fasinating the getlocation subscriptions we can no longer mount in the weather componentn because on mobile they are not mounted

+for responsive layout: weather card spacing. log and layer move into bottom navbar to remove all tabslists in the app. add log/ add layer adds from the log / layer section respectively either as popup or inline or something. mobile must be able to edit inline from the page. no table veiw, just grid.

-work on get get-recomendations api route, or not, idk date one off errors :(
+work on get get-recomendations api route, or not, idk

 image upload